0xJasonMurray/jasonmurray.org/content/pages/about.md

 ## About the writings:

-After working professionally in the technology field since 1995, this is my way of [bestowing](/posts/) the wisdom others have shared with me.
-As well as maintaining a central repository to document projects, tools, and topics that interest me.
+After working professionally in the technology field since 1995, this is my way of [sharing](/posts/) the wisdom others have taught me.
+In addition, it serves as a central repository to document projects, tools, and topics I am interested in.

 I model writings on this site after the “Today I Learned” concept, which are simple and to-the-point posts.
-Some days, it will be a mere command and its output, other days a more in-depth analysis on a particular topic.
+Some days, it will be a quick command and its output, other days a more in-depth analysis on a particular topic.